buddhist-uni/buddhist-uni.github.io/_tags/groups.md

 parents: [social]
 ---

-The dynamics between people across time.
+Sociology is the study of the dynamics that exist between people across time.